JoselleAstrid/fzerogx-docs/file_formats/gci_replay.md

 ## Replay Input Array

 This array has one element for every time input changes, including stick and L/R pressure changes.
 A typical race may have roughly 1 element per 1.5 frames.
 The maximum possible is 1 element per frame.

+If the replay reaches the end of this input array, and 'Total frames' has not been reached yet, then the replay will keep applying the final input to the machine until Total frames is reached.

 Contents of each element: